CloudSlang/cs-content/DOCS.md

 + **cloudslang**
   + **amazon:**
     + **aws:** [Amazon Web Services (AWS)](https://aws.amazon.com/) is a collection of remote computing services that make up a cloud-computing platform.
-This folder contains content for starting, stopping and listing servers.
+This folder contains content for images, instances, network, regions, snapshots, tags and volumes.
   + **base:** This folder contains general purpose content.
     + **cmd:** Local shell command content, such as: run command.
     + **comparisons:** Comparison content, such as: equals and less than percentage.